 How to serve:

-- If you prefer to make these bunless, you can serve them in potato buns or sweet potato buns.
+- If you prefer to make these bunless, you can serve them in a baked potato or in a baked sweet potato.
+Some people refer to these as potato buns or sweet potato buns.

-- I love pairing this recipe with cornbread muffins or biscuits.
+- I love pairing sloppy joes with grain free cornbread muffins or paleo almond flour biscuits.

-Store any leftovers in the fridge in an air tight container for up to 5 days.
-This recipe also freezes really well for up to 3 months.
+Store any leftovers of these healthy sloppy Joes in the fridge in an airtight container for up to 5 days.
+These sloppy joes also freeze really well in a freezer safe container for up to 3 months.

 Other recipes you will love: